IS-2: Gun

 By 1943, engineers had succeeded in mounting the 85 mm gun to the T-34 medium tank, making it as well-armed as the KV-85 heavy tank.
 Efforts to up-gun the IS-85 began in late 1943.
 Two candidate weapons were the D-25 122 mm tank gun, the ballistic characteristics of which were identical to the A-19 122 mm gun, and the D-10 100 mm gun, which was based on a dual-purpose naval gun.
 The D-10 had been designed for anti-tank fire and had better armor penetration than the A-19, but the smaller caliber meant it had a less useful high explosive round.
 Also, the D-10 was a relatively new weapon in short supply, while there was excess production capacity for the A-19 and its ammunition.
 Compared to the older F-34 76.2 mm tank gun, the D-25 delivered 5.37 times the muzzle energy.

 After testing both the D-25 and D-10 on the IS-122, the former was selected as the main armament of the new tank.
 The D-25 used a separate shell and powder charge, resulting in a lower rate of fire compared to the single-piece ammunition used in most tanks, a serious disadvantage in tank-to-tank engagements.
 Soviet proving-ground tests showed that the D-25 could penetrate the front armor of the German Panther at 2500 m while the D-10 could do so at a maximum range of 1500 m.
 It was therefore considered an adequate anti-tank gun.
 First deliveries of IS-122s mounted with this gun were in December 1943.

 A Wa Pruef 1 Report dated 5 October 1944 has data on the penetration ranges of the 122 mm A-19 gun against a Panther tank angled at 30 degrees; this estimated that the A-19 gun was unable to penetrate the upper glacis plate of the Panther from any distance, could penetrate the lower glacis plate from 100 m, could penetrate the mantlet from 500 m and could penetrate the front turret from 1500 m.
-The side armour of the Panther was comparatively weaker and could be pentrated at 3500 m according to the same report.
+The side armour of the Panther was comparatively weaker and could be penetrated at 3500 m according to the same report.
 Testing with captured Tiger I tanks in Kubinka showed that the 122 mm D-25T was capable of penetrating the Tiger's turret from 1000–1500 m and the weld joint or edges of the front hull plates at ranges of 500–600 m.
 In 1944, the BR-471 was the sole armor-piercing round available.
 An improved version, the BR-471B (БР-471Б) was developed in spring 1945 but was available in quantity only after World War II ended.